Prepare and File for Civil Protection Orders Online

 District Vs. Superior Court

-This website is provided by the District Court.
-Certain Antiharassment, Stalking, and Sexual Assault Protection cases would be heard at Superior Court even if you file with the District Court.
+This website covers both situations: case which must be filed with the District Court and those which must be filed with the Superior Court.
+Certain Antiharassment, Stalking, and Sexual Assault Protection cases must be heard at Superior Court so this website automatically makes the correct selection.